How can we help?

 IO (Insertion Order)

-If you have a Twitter Account rep you’ll need to fill out this document before you can set up your campaigns.
+If you have a Twitter Account Manager you’ll need to fill out this document before you can set up your campaigns.
 The budget listed on your IO will likely be different than the amount you select for each or all of your individual campaigns.
-To adjust or add value to your IO, you will need to talk to your Account Rep. IOs are not available for self serve advertisers at this time.
+To adjust, add value to, or launch a new IO, click here.

 Moments are curated stories showcasing the very best of what’s happening on Twitter.
 More on them here.